ASSERT-KTH/pomhist/README.md

 ### How does it work?

-PomHist analyzes the Git history of a Maven project.
-To do so, it parses the output of the Git log command to analyze the dependencies added or removed from the `pom.xml` build file.
+PomHist analyzes the changes in the Git history of the project.
+To do so, it parses the output of the Git log command to detect the dependencies added or removed from the `pom.xml` build file.

 ### Usage